Effective equidistribution of random walks on simple homogeneous spaces: Submodular inequality for irreducible representations

 This section can be read independently of the rest of this paper.
 Its goal is to establish a general submodular inequality for strongly irreducible group representations over arbitrary fields, \Cref{submod-G-F}.
 We also study the equality case, see \Cref{submod-G-F-2}.

-In the context of random walks, \Cref{submod-G-F} will be used to justify \Cref{mu-Sub}, which checks that a translate $gB_{\rho}x$ where $g\sim \mu^n$, $\rho>0$, $x\in X$ looks like a random box, whose associated partial flag satisfies the non-concentration estimates relevant to subcritical projection theorems.
-As such, \Cref{submod-G-F} is a crucial ingredient for proving the properties of dimensional stability and supercritical decomposition for the action of random walks on homogeneous spaces (namely \Cref{RW-preserve-dim} and \Cref{sup-mult-X}, or their simplified versions Propositions \ref{pr:dim-quasi-pres}, \ref{pr:splitnu} from \Cref{Sec-roadmap}).
+In the context of random walks, \Cref{submod-G-F} will be used to justify \Cref{mu-Sub}, which checks that a translate $gB_{\rho}x$ where $g\sim \mu^n$, $\rho>0$, $x\in X$ looks like a random box, whose associated partial flag satisfies the non-concentration estimates relevant to the subcritical projection theorem.
+As such, \Cref{submod-G-F} is a crucial ingredient for proving the properties of dimensional interpolation and supercritical decomposition for the action of random walks on homogeneous spaces (namely \Cref{RW-preserve-dim} and \Cref{sup-mult-X}, or their simplified versions Propositions \ref{pr:dim-quasi-pres}, \ref{pr:splitnu} from \Cref{Sec-roadmap}).

 \begin{thm}[Submodular inequality] Let $\cH$ be a finite-dimensional vector space over some field $\F$.
 Let $G \subset \GL(\cH)$ be a Zariski-connected subgroup whose action on $\cH$ is irreducible.
 Then for all subspaces $V, W\subseteq \cH$, one has